Government plans network of over 400 remote working hubs

 “Clearly, a seismic shift in how people think about work has occurred and, as many commentators have publically indicated, there is unlikely to be a full return to the way things were,” he said.

-Mr O’Connor said the interdepartment group would initially develop and map a national dataset of hub infrastructure, facilities and services throughout the country.
+The interdepartmental group would initially develop and map a national dataset of hub infrastructure, facilities and services throughout the country, he said.

 “It will also work to identify current and capital funding and revenue generation arrangements across the network, identify any funding gaps and consider future investment requirements and opportunities,” he said.